UE4-aaroncayabyab/PuzzlePlatform/README.md

 A simple co-op puzzle platform game where players must work together to complete each level.
 Contains fully integrated UI/Menu system that allows users to host/join servers.

 Made with C++, currently in prototype stage.
-Currently trying to enable online capabilities via Steam SDK.
+Contains Steam Online Functionality by hosting/joining lobbies.
+This repo does not contain the Steam SDK Folder or the .exe to test out prototype.

+To test Steam online functionality, download packaged build and extract via Google Drive below:

+Users must be signed onto steam on separate computers to test online capabiities.

  By:
  <br>Aaron Cayabyab<br>